Freenove/Freenove_Big_Hexapod_Robot_Kit_for_Raspberry_Pi/docs/source/fnk0052/codes/tutorial/1_Installation.rst

 Shortcut Key
 ----------------------------------------------------------------

-Now, we will introduce several shortcuts that are very useful and commonly used in terminal.
+Now, we will introduce several shortcuts that are very :combo:`red font-bolder:useful` and :combo:`red font-bolder:commonly used` in terminal.

-1. up and down arrow keys.
-History commands can be quickly brought back by using up and down arrow keys, which are very useful when you need to reuse certain commands.
+1. **up and down arrow keys.** History commands can be quickly brought back by using up and down arrow keys, which are very useful when you need to reuse certain commands.

-When you need to type commands, pressing “↑” will go backwards through the history of typed commands, and pressing “↓” will go forwards through the history of typed command.
+  When you need to type commands, pressing “**↑**” will go backwards through the history of typed commands, and pressing “**↓**” will go forwards through the history of typed command.

-2. Tab key.
-The Tab key can automatically complete the command/path you want to type.
+2. **Tab key.** The Tab key can automatically complete the command/path you want to type.
 When there are multiple commands/paths conforming to the already typed letter, pressing Tab key once won’t have any result.
 And pressing Tab key again will list all the eligible options.
 This command/path will be completely typed as soon as you press the Tab key when there is only one eligible option.

 As shown below, under the '~'directory, enter the Documents directory with the “cd” command.
 After typing “cd D”, press Tab key, then there is no response.
 Press Tab key again, then all the files/folders that begin with “D” is listed.
 Continue to type the character "oc", then press the Tab key, and then “Documents” is completely typed automatically.